Home

 Award Winning Journalist

-A business reporter for more than 15 years, M. Sharon Baker has written hundreds of articles for dozens of publications, and is an annual Society of Professional Journalists award winner.
+A business reporter for more than 15 years, M. Sharon Baker has written hundreds of articles for dozens of publications, and was an annual Society of Professional Journalists award winner.

-In addition to her nine years at the PugMSB Photoet Sound Business Journal, Sharon’s work has appeared in dozens of national publications.
+In addition to her nine years at the PugMSB Photoet Sound Business Journal, Sharon’s work has appeared in dozens of national publications including Street and Smith's Sports Business, Nation's Restaurant News and Alaska Airlines magazine.

-Sharon has covered many beats from a business perspective: professional sports, arts and entertainment, restaurants, food, agriculture, real estate, banking, venture capital, government, environment, features, nonprofits, and small business.
+Sharon covered many beats from a business perspective: small business, professional sports, restaurants, food, agriculture, banking, venture capital, government, environment, nonprofits, and arts and entertainment.

-In addition to writing about business, SBliss Barnharon has first-hand knowledge of running a start-up or two.
+In addition to writing about business, Sharon has first-hand knowledge of running a start-up or two.

-With her husband, she co-founded Seneca Soccer, a successful soccer specialty store, which they closed upon a move to another state.
+She co-founded Seneca Soccer, a successful retail soccer specialty store, which closed upon a move to another state.

-In addition to running her own writing business, she’s a co-owner of Maple Hills Farm, which sells fresh apple cider, sugar maple trees and vegetables.
-Baker’s husband, children, parents and sister are also entrepreneurs.
+In addition to running her own writing business, she co-owned a small farm, which sold fresh apple cider, sugar maple trees and vegetables.